qrzn23/min/wip/magick/content.md

 There is only one other of the elemental Instruments to be considered, namely the Lamp.

 ### Chapter X — THE LAMP

-IN LIBER A. VEL ARMORUM, the official instruction of the A.'.A.'. for the preparation of the elemental weapons, it is said that each symbolic representation of the Universe is to be approved by the Superior of the Magician.
+IN LIBER A. VEL ARMORUM, the official instruction of the A∴A∴ for the preparation of the elemental weapons, it is said that each symbolic representation of the Universe is to be approved by the Superior of the Magician.
 To this rule the Lamp is an exception; it is said:

 "A Magical Lamp that shall burn without wick or oil, being fed by the Aethyr.
 This shall he accomplish secretly and apart, without asking the advice or approval of his Adeptus Minor."